OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 There are two normative _Group Types_ for informational purposes: `variability.groups.Root` and `variability.groups.Conditional`.
 The first _Group Type_ is the root group every other variability-related group, such as `variability.groups.Conditional` should derive from.
-These groups are expected to be removed when the _Service Template_ is transformed to [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.

 ```
 variability.groups.Root